Daniel-Alvarenga/Daniel-Alvarenga/README.md

 # About Me:

-My name is Daniel Rocha Alvarenga, I'm a 16 years old system development student.
+My name is Daniel R. Alvarenga, I'm a 16 years old system development student.
 I'm currently focused on learning how to construct neural networks and develop my skills in this area.

 - 📫 You can contact me through my email, danielralvs@proton.me or via my GitHub profile Daniel-Alvarenga.